awaisabir/WhatIsMyWeather/README.md

 ## Current Status
 Under Construction :zap:
+  - Have to get icons on Weekly Forecast
-  - Have to add Google Maps to the application
+  - Have to add the use of Reverse Geo Location
-  - Need to hook in Redux
-  - Need to set up components properly
-  - Hook everything up with the Redux store

 ### Created by [@awaisabir](https://github.com/awaisabir)